-This Statement does not attempt to take into account limitations on the application of business income taxes other than P.L.
-86-272, including those limitations that may be provided under state law.
+The following information reflects This Statement does not attempt to take into account limitations on the signatory states' current practices with regard to: (1) whether a particular factual eircumstance is considered under application of business income taxes other than P.L.
+86-272-or permitted under this Statement as either protected or not protected, including those limitations that may be provided under state law.
 For example, the Multistate Tax Commission has adopted a model factor presence nexus statute and recommends that states adopt that statute to shield from taxation small businesses or businesses that have minimal contacts with the state.
-See Factor Presence Nexus Standard for Business Activity Taxes, adopted by the Multistate Tax Commission on October 12, 2002 (which is set forth in Appendix II).
+See Factor Presence Nexus Standard for Business Activity Taxes, adopted by reason of the Multistate Tax Commission on October 12, 2002 (which is set forth in Addendum II).

-Finally, application of P.L.
-86-272 under this Statement affects the determination of whether a state into which tangible personal property is delivered (the "destination state") may tax the income of the seller, but it also affects the determination of whether the state from which tangible personal property is shipped (the "origin state") may subject the related receipts to that state's throwback rule.
-It is the intent of the Supporting States to apply this Statement uniformly, irrespective of whether the state is determining its ability to tax the income of the seller as the destination state, or whether it is to determine if the state, as the origin state, may properly subject the related receipts to its throwback rule.
+Finally, P.L.
+86-272; and (2) the jurisdictional standards which will apply to sales made in another state for purposes of applying a not only affects the determination of whether a state into which tangible personal property is delivered (the "destination state") may tax the income of the seller, but it also affects the determination of whether the state from which tangible personal property is shipped (the "origin state") may subject the related receipts to that state's throwback rule (if applicable) with respect to such sales.
+It is the intent of the signatory states.
+The Supporting States intend to apply this Statement uniformly to factual circumstances, irrespective of whether such application involves an analysis for jurisdictional purposes in the state into which such tangible personal property has been shipped or delivered or forthe destination state is determining whether it can tax the income of the seller, or whether the origin state, is determining whether the related receipts are subject to that state's throwback purposes in the state from which such property has been shipped or delivered.rule.